PhD (Music Composition), UNSW

 Alister Spence is an internationally-recognised pianist, composer, and performer of jazz and improvised music.

 He holds a PhD in Creative Practice (Music Composition) from the University of New South Wales, and a Diploma in Teaching from the University of Technology Sydney.
-Spence’s academic research investigates the agency of contingency in music composition and improvisation.
+Spence’s academic research investigates contingency in music composition and improvisation.
 This field of research is directly linked to his creative practice.

 Spence’s original compositions and performances are documented on more than fifty albums.
 He has performed with and composed for many important ensembles in jazz and improvised music including: Clarion Fracture Zone, Wanderlust, the Bernie McGann Trio, the Australian Art Orchestra, Alister Spence Trio, Sruthi Laya Ensemble (Chennai, India), Sandy Evans, Julien Wilson, The Martenitsa Choir, Sensaround, Satoko Fujii and Satoko Fujii Orchestras (Tokyo, Nagoya, and Kobe), Myra Melford, and the Glasgow Improvisers Orchestra